AUTOMATE MORE TASKS

 Reduce human labor, eliminate centering fixtures, use less floor space, and simplify part racks with V-Guide™.

 Where used: press shop, body weld, plastics, paint, castings, general assembly, etc.

 De-racking parts is challenging to automate.
 The shape and position of racks are inconsistent, and parts can be loaded incorrectly or shift during transport.

-Rather than requiring racks and part positions to be identical every time, guiding a robot with V-Guide™ allows for real world variations.
+Rather than requiring racks and part positions to be identical every time, guiding a robot with V-Guide™ allows for variations.

 V-Guide™ quickly calculates the position of parts individually, so the robot makes a precise pick from a rack every time.

 Transferring bumpers from a conveyor to paint racks is nearly impossible to automate for an un-guided robot.
 Even when the robot makes a pick, it isn’t precise or repeatable enough to place into the rack correctly.